kathy & ron goodlad: 50+ years of learning together

 Moto’otua, Samoa

-Kathy and the kids stayed with Mom while I got passports and packing the house taken care of.
-Then off to Paradise with two kids and Kathy seven months pregnant.
+Kathy and the kids stayed with Mom while I got passports and took care of packing the house.
+Then off to Paradise with Kathy, seven months pregnant, and two kids.

 And Kaysville Again